James W. Fox Jr

 Additional publications are available on SSRN.

-Professor Fox joined the Stetson faculty in fall 2000.
+Professor Fox joined the Stetson faculty in the fall of 2000.
 He graduated magna cum laude in 1990 from the University of Michigan Law School.
-At Michigan Professor Fox became a member of Order of the Coif and served as editor-in-chief of the Journal of Law Reform.
-After law school he clerked for the Honorable Phyllis Kravitch on the United States Court of Appeals for the Eleventh Circuit.
+At Michigan, Professor Fox became a member of the Order of the Coif and served as editor-in-chief of the Journal of Law Reform.
+After law school, he clerked for the Honorable Phyllis Kravitch on the United States Court of Appeals for the Eleventh Circuit.
 He was an associate in Washington, D.C., with Covington & Burling where his practice focused on complex tort and insurance litigation.
 He also served as a temporary staff attorney for the Neighborhood Legal Services Program in Washington.
 Before joining the faculty at Stetson, Professor Fox taught at Mercer University Law School.